 - pinch ground nutmeg

-- 1/4 cup coconut sugar aka palm sugar – brown sugar or sucanat would work too
+- 1/4 cup coconut sugar aka coconut sugar – brown sugar or sucanat would work too

-- 1 large egg or egg replacement [1 tbsp freshly ground flax with 3 tbsp water]
+- 1 large egg or egg replacement [1 tablespoon freshly ground flax with 3 tablespoon water]

 - 1/4 cup sweet potato puree, cooked [skin removed]